 Kia Wright Kia Wright

-Move after eating carbs/sugar
+Move after meals, especially after carbs/sugar

-Go for a walk, dance, or do some squats!
+After a meal, go for a walk, dance, or do some squats!

-If you eat more carbs than you need for your current activities, your body turns them into fat to store for later, an intelligent survival mechanism.
+If you eat more carbs than you need for your current activities, your body turns them into fat to store for later (an intelligent survival mechanism).

-Go for a walk, dance, or do some squats!
+After a meal, go for a walk, dance, or do some squats!

-If you eat more carbs than you need for your current activities, your body turns them into fat to store for later, an intelligent survival mechanism.
+If you eat more carbs than you need for your current activities, your body turns them into fat to store for later (an intelligent survival mechanism).

 Read More